Symmetry in abstract elementary classes with amalgamation: A hierarchy of symmetry properties

 \begin{definition} The \emph{symmetry axiom} for a good $\mu$-frame $\s = (\K_\mu, \nf, \Sbs)$ is the following statement: For any $M_0 \lea M$ in $\K_\mu$, if $\gtp (b / M)$ does not $\s$-fork over $M_0$ and $a \in |M| \backslash |M_0|$ is so that $\gtp (a / M_0) \in \Sbs (M_0)$, there exists $M_b \in \K_\mu$ containing $b$ and extending $M_0$ so that $\gtp (a / M_b)$ does not $\s$-fork over $M_0$.

 Note that the good frame axioms imply that $\K$ has amalgamation in $\mu$, so for this definition (and for simplicity only) we work inside a saturated model $\sea$ of size $\mu^+$. \end{definition}

 Since the symmetry properties of Definition \ref{many-syms} are all over limit models only, we will discuss only frames whose models are the limit models.
 By Fact \ref{good-frame-facts}, such frames are categorical (that is, their underlying class has a single model up to isomorphism).
-This is not a big loss since most known general constructions of a good $\mu$-frame (e.g.\ \cite[Theorem II.3.7]{shelahaecbook}, \cite[Theorem 1.3]{ss-tame-toappear-v3}) assume categoricity in $\mu$.
-In the known constructions when categoricity in $\mu$ is not assumed (such as in \cite[Corollary 10.19]{indep-aec-v5}), it holds that the union of a chain of $\mu$-saturated model is $\mu$-saturated, so we can simply restrict the frame to the saturated models of size $\mu$.
+This is not a big loss since most known general constructions of a good $\mu$-frame (e.g.\ \cite[Theorem II.3.7]{shelahaecbook}, \cite[Theorem 1.3]{ss-tame-jsl}) assume categoricity in $\mu$.
+In the known constructions when categoricity in $\mu$ is not assumed (such as in \cite[Corollary 10.19]{indep-aec-apal}), it holds that the union of a chain of $\mu$-saturated model is $\mu$-saturated, so we can simply restrict the frame to the saturated models of size $\mu$.

-We will use \cite[Theorem 9.7]{indep-aec-v5} that categorical good $\mu$-frames are canonical:
+We will use \cite[Theorem 9.7]{indep-aec-apal} that categorical good $\mu$-frames are canonical:

 \begin{fact}[The canonicity theorem for categorical good frames] Let $\s = (\K_\mu, \nf, \Sbs)$ be a categorical good $\mu$-frame.
 Let $p \in \Sbs (M)$ and let $M_0 \lea M$ be in $\K_\mu$.
-Then $p$ does not $\s$-fork over $M_0$ if and only if $p$ does not $\mu$-fork over $M_0$ (recall Definition \ref{mu-forking-def}). \end{fact} \begin{remark} The statement of Theorem 9.7 in \cite{indep-aec-v5} uses the definition of $\mu$-forking with ``universal over'' instead of ``limit over,'' but the proof goes through also for the ``limit over'' definition. \end{remark} \begin{remark} The proof of the second part of Fact \ref{good-frame-facts} and Fact \ref{canon-fact} do not use the symmetry axiom (but the first part of Fact \ref{good-frame-facts} does). \end{remark}
+Then $p$ does not $\s$-fork over $M_0$ if and only if $p$ does not $\mu$-fork over $M_0$ (recall Definition \ref{mu-forking-def}). \end{fact} \begin{remark} The proof of the second part of Fact \ref{good-frame-facts} and Fact \ref{canon-fact} do not use the symmetry axiom (but the first part of Fact \ref{good-frame-facts} does). \end{remark}

 Using the canonicity theorem, we obtain:

 \begin{theorem} Let $\s$ be a type-full categorical good $\mu$-frame on $\K_\mu$, except that we do not assume that it satisfies the symmetry axiom.
 The following are equivalent: